noelledusahel/raft/README.md

 Raft integrates Dwolla Transfers, making it possible for event organizers a bill (max $5) to Raft members that RSVP but fail to show up to an event that the group has planned.
 Members that receive a bill have their access to their current Raft groups until they validate this payment.

+## Dependencies

+Raft requires ruby to be installed locally.
+Visit the [website](https://www.ruby-lang.org/en/) for instructions.

 ##Installation##